Netflix Pricing History

 red and black x sign

 Netflix has changed its prices many times since it started streaming movies and TV shows.
 The company often raises prices to pay for new shows and movies.
-Netflix’s latest price increase was in October 2023, when it raised the cost of its Basic and Premium plans.
+Netflix’s latest price increase was announced on January 21, 2025, when it raised the cost of all of its plans:

 Netflix’s pricing history shows how the company has grown.
 It started as a DVD-by-mail service and became a major streaming platform.
 As Netflix added more content and users, it adjusted its prices to keep up with costs and stay competitive.